-The compensation committee has also adopted a 2019 annual bonus program for our executive officers.
-Under the 2019 program, 90% of an executive's annual bonus will be tied to corporate revenue and EBITDA performance, with "threshold," "target" and "maximum" performance levels corresponding to the payout levels for the corporate component of each executive's target annual bonus payout (with target performance representing a 100% payout level for each financial measure and maximum or greater performance representing a 150% payout level for each financial measure).
-The other 10% of an executive's annual bonus will continue to be determined in the discretion of the board of directors or the compensation committee based on the executive's individual performance and such other factors as the board of directors or the compensation committee deems appropriate, with a maximum payout level of 150%.
-Pursuant to his employment agreement, Mr. Sims' annual bonus remains in the discretion of the board of directors, although he has a target bonus equal to 90% of his base salary.
+Under the 2019 annual bonus program 90% of each executive's annual bonus was tied to corporate revenue and (weighted at 40%) and adjusted EBITDA performance (weighted at 50%), with "threshold," "target" and "maximum" performance levels corresponding to the payout levels for the corporate component of each executive's target annual bonus payout (with target performance representing a 100% payout level for each financial measure and maximum or greater performance representing a 150% payout level for each financial measure).
+The other 10% of an executive's annual bonus was to be determined in the discretion of the board of directors or the compensation committee based on the executive's individual performance and such other factors as the board of directors or the compensation committee deems appropriate, with a maximum payout level of 150%.